 Some of the links in this post are affiliate links, meaning that if you click through and make a purchase, I will earn a small commission, at no extra cost to you.

 Warsaw, Poland’s capital city, is a thriving modern metropolis with outstanding history and incredible stories to tell.
 Aside from the impressive city skyline and the famous old town, there are so many things to do in Warsaw, and I’d say three days in Warsaw is the perfect amount of time to really discover what this underrated city has to offer.
-So, if you find yourself jetting off to Poland for a few days, here’s my 3-day Warsaw itinerary for all the best things to see and do in Poland’s capital city.
+So, if you find yourself planning a trip to Poland, here’s my 3-day Warsaw itinerary for all the best things to see and do in Poland’s capital city.

 I’ll always have fond memories of Warsaw.
 My husband was convinced he wasn’t going to enjoy the trip but we were both so enamoured with the city that we left Warsaw after three days promising we would return!